-Nothing stated here is intended to discourage the prompt diagnosis and appropriate treatment of any ill or injured bird.
+Nothing stated here is intended to discourage the prompt diagnosis and

 On-Farm/ Feed & Water

 Hens must be free from unnecessary hunger, thirst and malnutrition by being provided with a wholesome diet and continuous access to fresh water and a diet that maintains full health and promotes a positive state of well-being.
 Feed and water must be distributed in such a way that the hens can eat and drink without undue competition.